SECTION 1. PRINCIPAL OFFICE

-Meetings of the Board of Directors shall be presided over by the President of the corporation or, in his or her absence, by the Vice President of the corporation or, in the absence of each of these persons, by a presiding officer chosen by a majority of the Directors present at the meeting.
-The Secretary of the corporation shall act as Secretary of all meetings of the Board, provided that, in his or her absence, the presiding officer shall appoint another person to act as Secretary of the meeting.
+Meetings of the Board of Directors shall be presided over by the President of the corporation or, in their absence, by the Vice President of the corporation or, in the absence of each of these persons, by a presiding officer chosen by a majority of the Directors present at the meeting.
+The Secretary of the corporation shall act as Secretary of all meetings of the Board, provided that, in their absence, the presiding officer shall appoint another person to act as Secretary of the meeting.

 Meetings may be conducted informally.
 When necessary, in the judgment of the presiding officer, meetings may be conducted according to Roberts Rules of Order, insofar as such rules are not inconsistent with or in conflict with the Articles of Incorporation, these Bylaws, or with provisions of law.
-If a Director wishes to object to the conduct of a meeting, he or she may cite to Roberts’ Rules of Order.
+If a Director wishes to object to the conduct of a meeting, they may cite to Roberts Rules of Order.

 SECTION 14.
 CLOSURE

 A meeting may be closed to non-members at any time, but may be closed to members only to discuss personnel or other sensitive matters.